-Time to make a point: The water entering the refugium should come from below the main tank's water surface—not from the overflow—if so equipped.
+Time to make a point: the water entering the refugium should come from below the main tank's water surface—not from the overflow—if so equipped.
 Why?
 Surface water is skimmed from the main tank into the overflow.
 This surface water is laden with oils and other dissolved organics.
 Why would you want to dump this into your refugium?
-Better to place a small powerhead inside and just below the water surface of the display tank to provide oxygenated H²O.
+It's better to place a small powerhead inside and just below the water surface of the display tank to provide oxygenated water.
 Better yet is to tap off the return line from your protein skimmer.
-Highly stripped and highly oxygenated water from the skimmer provides as near ideal water as we can expect.
+Highly stripped and highly oxygenated water from the skimmer provides as near ideal water as you can expect.

 What to Place Inside the Refugium

-We have established what a refugium is and how it should be connected to the balance of your existing system.
-We have seen why it's important to consider the right plumbing and to plan accordingly.
-Now let's discuss what to place inside, preparatory to introducing our animal load.
+Now you know what a refugium is and how it should be connected to the balance of your existing system.
+You've seen why it's important to consider the right plumbing and to plan accordingly.
+Now learn what to place inside, preparatory to introducing your animal load.

 Live sand and rock: Consider using live sand and some live rock.
 Since primary filtration is not an issue, the aesthetics of your creation take priority.
 It's recommended to use a sand bed at least 1 1/2 inches deep, two inches being better.
 Ten-gallon aquariums are only 12 inches deep so you will have to judge the sand volume for yourself.
 Think about establishing an area for natural denitrification.
 This aids both tanks being linked to a common water source and a deeper sand bed makes this possible.
 You can use live aragonite sand; however, there are many sources for sand as well as live rock.
 Place a few pieces of rock rubble from your main tank into the refugium.
 Once again, if you're using the main tank's filtration, biological considerations are not necessary.